Guiding Resolution.jpg

 If any of this sounds familiar, you are in the right place.

-I provide calm, step‑by‑step support for an employee, an employer, or a support professional assisting someone through a difficult moment at a pace that feels safe.
+I provide calm, step‑by‑step support for an employee, an employer, or a support professional assisting someone through a difficult moment, at a pace that feels safe and manageable.
+My philosophy is to help employees and employers resolve disputes in a way that reduces risk, strengthens workplace practices and prevents repeat incidents.

 What I do not do